code

 Max-age = {seconds}

-This directive is required and specifies the time in seconds the client should access the server using HTTPS by default.
-The recommended value is set to 2 years.
+This required directive tells the client how long (in seconds) to access the server using HTTPS by default.
+The recommended value is 2 years.
 Setting this value to 0 will cancel this behavior.

 includeSubDomains